Dynamic Model Routing and Cascading for Efficient LLM Inference: A Survey: Difficulty-aware Routing

 When an LLM is able to answer a query correctly, it is often because the query is relatively simple or closely aligned with the model's training data.
 On the contrary, more complex queries such as maths or sophisticated coding tasks may require advanced reasoning capabilities.
 Driven by this observation that some queries are inherently more ``difficult'' than others, researchers have explored the idea of routing queries to different LLMs based on their difficulty level.

 Query difficulty can be assessed using various methods, including heuristic-based approaches (e.g. text length, word rarity, idiomatic language, syntactic complexity), learned classifiers, or even leveraging the LLMs themselves to estimate the complexity of a query, usually referred to as ``LLM as a judge'' \citep{Proietti2025-EstimatingMTDifficulty}.
 Once the difficulty of a query is estimated, it can be routed to an appropriate LLM.
 For instance, simpler queries can be directed to smaller, more cost-effective models, while complex queries can be sent to larger, more capable models.
 This optimizes resource allocation while maintaining performance.
 In this sense, several routing methods can fall under this dynamic model selection paradigm, tailored to query difficulty.
-Nevertheless, different implementations prioritize different objectives, such as cost, latency, accuracy, or human preference.
-Moreover, researchers have been exploring different approaches to model routing, benefiting from various relevant research areas such as quality estimation, recommender systems, and reinforcement learning.
+Implementations can prioritize different objectives, such as cost, latency, accuracy, or human preference.

 Among the work that can be classified under the difficulty-aware routing paradigm is BEST-Route \citep{Ding2025-BEST-Route} which dynamically allocates queries to different LLMs depending on their assessed difficulty.
 BEST-Route uses a multi-head router based on DeBERTa-v3-small \citep{He2020-DeBERTa,He2021-DeBERTaV3} to estimate query difficulty and select the optimal model and sampling strategy.
 At inference time, it employs best-of-$n$ sampling \citep{Stiennon2020-SummarizeHumanFeedback,Nakano2021-WebGPT-HumanFeedback} to enhance the performance of small models, selecting the best response out of $n$ generated responses, using a proxy reward model fine-tuned from OpenAssistant RM, which is based on a DeBERTa-v3-large.
 If necessary, sampling is increased, or harder queries are routed to a larger model.
 At inference time, users can set thresholds to balance cost and accuracy, where higher thresholds favour the reference model, improving quality at increased costs.
 Since multiple small-model and best-of-$n$ combinations can meet a given threshold, BEST-Route effectively selects among them using cost estimation to ensure high-quality responses at minimal cost.
+In the area of machine translation, \citet{Wu2025-CombiningBestTranslation} apply a similar intuition, proposing source-side routing policies that decide whether to use an NMT system or an LLM based on the complexity of the source sentence.

 Similarly, vLLM Semantic Router \citep{Wang2025-vLLM-SemanticRouter} addresses the challenge of adaptive reasoning, where costly step-by-step inference is applied only when beneficial, while maintaining low latency and efficiency for straightforward queries.
 The system uses a ModernBERT-based classifier \citep{Warner2025-ModernBERT} to analyze query intent and complexity, routing queries that require reasoning to models with chain-of-thought capabilities while directing simpler queries to standard inference without reasoning.
 This reasoning-aware approach demonstrates that selective application of computational resources based on query complexity can simultaneously improve both accuracy and efficiency.